COVID-19 Safety Protocols for Summer 2021

 Dear CSM Families,

-We are excited to begin registering campers for the summer of 2021 on Monday, December 14!
+We are excited that registration for the summer of 2021 is underway, and one of our sessions is already sold out, so we encourage you to register at your earliest convenience.
 We look forward to seeing all of our campers and their families once again!

 The foundation of all we do at camp is Jesus, who is the same yesterday, today, and forever.
 Our mission, to provide young people a technology-free, safe, and faith-filled experience packed with fun remains the same.
 Jesus and our mission have not changed.